indico/indico/DEVELOPMENT.md

 important changes in case of direct dependencies that aren't just patch releases.
 Once that's done, you MUST install Indico with `pip install -e '.[dev]'` and ensure nothing is broken (depending on what changed, make sure to test affected parts manually).

+## JS dependencies
+To update deps within semver ranges, `rm -rf package-lock.json node_modules` followed by `npm install` usually does the job.
+Make sure to restart the `build-assets.py` script afterwards to ensure things like the webpack build aren't broken.
+It's also recommended to test both dev and prod builds, and to build plugins.
+For plugins, it's recommended to try both the normal and CERN plugins (since some of those such as the Burotel plugin use more 'magic' than the standard ones).

+Once that's done, `npm outdated -l` will list the remaining packages to be updated.
+Often the semver-major changes are simply dropping support for old node versions and similar harmless things.
+But certain other packages are known to be problematic.
+Here's a list to save some time during the next updates:

+- `@dr.pogodin/babel-plugin-react-css-modules`, `css-loader` and `mini-css-extract-plugin` are very prone to problems if not all of them have the versions the other packages expect.
+Trying to update `css-loader` to the latest major version is not straightforward either.
+It's best to leave those packages alone until we either drop webpack or look into webpack's [asset modules](https://webpack.js.org/guides/asset-modules/) feature.
+- `dropzone` is still on a stable release, the new version is still in beta so not worth considering.
+- `prettier`, `eslint-plugin-prettier` and `stylelint-prettier` cannot be updated for now due to prettier 1.19 introducing a very shitty heuristic for function composition detection (compared to a simple list of function names that are doing function composition), so updating would mess up the formatting of our `createSelector` calls in a way that's much less readable than what we have right now.
+Check prettier/prettier#6921 for updates on this.
+- `history`, `react-router` and `react-router-dom` have some major changes e.g. regarding navigation blocking.
+It looks like they finally added `unstable_useBlocker()` to block navigation though.
+In the Room Booking module we are using `connected-react-router` though, which is dead, and not compatible with react-router 6 so it would need to be replaced with something else first.
+- `husky` could in principle be updated, but we use it in a very basic way (to setup and run the pre-commit git hook), and there is no need to switch to the newer and slightly more complex configuration of newer versions.
+- `jquery-ui` stays on `^1.12.1` until we can get rid of it one day.
+Newer versions break focusing input elements inside react dialogs opened from a jquery ui modal.
+- `react-dnd` and `react-dnd-html5-backend`: TODO
+- `react` and `react-dom` would be great candidates to update, but it's stuck until react-dates starts supporting React 18 (react-dates/react-dates#2199) which depends on Enzyme supporting it (enzymejs/enzyme#2524)
+- `react-dropzone` requires MIME types instead of just file extensions for the files it should accept in newer versions, but we have various places where we have only file extensions, so we can't easily update.
+- `react-leaflet`, `react-leaflet-draw` and `react-leaflet-markercluster` are stuck because react-leaflet v3 decided to adept some dumb "ethical" license (PaulLeCam/react-leaflet#698) which is not considered a proper Open Source license.